Saturday, March 30, 2019

 "You can't sew it by hand.
 Let Pierre replace it," said the lady who greeted me.
 Later I learned that this was a family enterprise.
 The distinguished man behind the counter was her husband and the young man her son:

 Snaps of different colors.
-Few stores bother with such minimal mending (one euro), still less in different colors.
+Few stores bother with such minimal mending (for one euro in 2020).

 While waiting I noticed Christian images, surprising in that Muslim neighborhood which led to talking to the Cameroonian owner, Marie-Isabel Djob* Ngena-Nkondo.